Pro-Russian rebels vote for leader in war-torn eastern Ukraine

 Kiev says the vote violates the Minsk protocol that underpins a ceasefire between the rebels and Ukrainian troops.
 This, although sporadically broken, has allowed a semblance of normality to return to Donetsk following violence that has killed more than 3,700 people.

-Kiev's pro-European government says the Minsk agreements, signed by rebel leaders and envoys from Kiev, Russia and the Organization for Security and Cooperation in Europe (OSCE), foresee elections held under Ukrainian law.
+Kiev's pro-European government says the Minsk agreements, signed by rebel leaders and envoys from Kiev, Russia and the Organization for Security and Cooperation in Europe (OSCE), forsee elections held under Ukrainian law.

 These would appoint purely local officials with whom Kiev would agree new local powers to provide the regions with greater say in their own affairs.